Documentation

 Selecting Terminal Text

-When you select text in the terminal, a small toolbar appears with two options:
+When you select text in the terminal, a small toolbar appears so you can:

-- Copy - Copies the selected text to your clipboard.
+• Copy -- copy the selection to your clipboard.

 Skills (Personas)